Grace (restaurant): History

 As of late 2016, Grace edged out Alinea as Chicago's most expensive restaurant and one of the most costly in the United States.

-In December 2017, Curtis Duffy and Michael Muser left Grace after a dispute with restaurant owner Michael Olszewski.
-Shortly afterward, Olszewski closed the restaurant.
+In December 2017, Duffy and Muser abruptly left Grace after its investor and owner Michael Olszewski rejected their offer to buy the restaurant.
+Shortly afterwards, Olszewski closed the restaurant.
+In July 2020, Duffy and Muser opened a new restaurant in Chicago called Ever.